Luxury hotels in Boston

 The five-star Four Seasons is known for its famous guests.
 When the Stones roll into town, this is where they set up camp.
-Problem: there's only one Presidential Suite, an apartment complete with baby grand piano and dedicated maid or butler service.
-So who gets it, Mick or Keith?
-Or do they bunk up together?
-Apparently, Keith defers to his Glimmer Twin and takes the less lavish - but still deluxe - Ambassador Suite.
-Built on the site of a former Playboy Club, the hotel boasts an ideal location in the Back Bay, with swooning views of the Public Garden and impeccable amenities (such as a 44ft swimming pool, fitness center and spa - none of which is open to the public) and service.
-Traveling with Pongo?
-Pampered pooches can chow down from a dedicated pet room service menu, while their owners bask in the Brahmin splendor of the Bristol Lounge and haute dining room, Aujourd'hui.
+Built on the site of a former Playboy Club, the hotel boasts an ideal location in the Back Bay with swooning views of the Public Garden, plus impeccable amenities (swimming pool, fitness center and spa) and services.

 Boutique hotels in Boston